 Ideally the router should be placed in a central location in the home.
-However, that is not always practical depending on the location of the cable/phone line coming into the home, the floorplan of the home, and the willingness/ability to run cables to the ideal location.
-Depending the location of the router, the size of the home, and the type of construction used in the home, wifi performance is often poor in certain areas of the home.
+However, that is not always practical depending on the location of the cable/phone line coming into the home, the floor plan of the home, and the willingness/ability to run cables to the ideal location.
+Depending the location of the router, the size of the home, and the type of construction used in the home, WiFi performance is often poor in certain areas of the home.

-Traditionally, the primary means to improve the wifi performance was to either buy a higher quality router with better range, move it to a more ideal location, or to buy wifi boosters/repeaters/extenders which take an existing wifi signal and boost or rebroadcast it.
-While this may help improve the range of your wifi network, it may significantly reduce the performance of your network especially as additional wireless devices are added to the network.
+Traditionally, the primary means to improve the WiFi performance was to either buy a higher quality router with better range, move it to a more ideal location, or to buy WiFi boosters/repeaters/extenders which take an existing WiFi signal and boost or rebroadcast it.
+While this may help improve the range of your WiFi network, it may significantly reduce the performance of your network especially as additional wireless devices are added to the network.

 Enter Mesh Routers…

 In an attempt to solve this problem, mesh router technology has been developed, and it is becoming increasingly popular for home or maybe even small office networks.
 Are mesh routers worth the hype?
 Well, it depends on the use case.
-The idea of mesh routers is to have more than one router in your network broadcasting your wifi signal, which improves the range and speed of your network.
+The idea of mesh routers is to have more than one router in your network broadcasting your WiFi signal, which improves the range and speed of your network.
 In addition, you are able to roam between each of the routers and still maintain access to your network connection.
 Switching between the routers occurs automagically.

 Mesh routers typically communicate with each other wirelessly so they are easy for a novice user to install.
-All you need to do is place two or more mesh routers throughout your home, connect one of the routers to your Internet connection (usually to your modem), and you should have a solid wifi experience with little effort.
+All you need to do is place two or more mesh routers throughout your home, connect one of the routers to your Internet connection (usually to your modem), and you should have a solid WiFi experience with little effort.
 Of course, this is assuming the routers are placed in reasonable locations.

 One advantage of mesh routers besides simple installation for the novice user is that if one router is malfunctioning it is possible you can still access the Internet since the other routers in the network will be used to route your Internet traffic if there are any within range.
-That adds some resiliency to your network but at the expense of a degraded wifi experience in the location where the malfunction occurred.
+That adds some resiliency to your network but at the expense of a degraded WiFi experience in the location where the malfunction occurred.

 The potential downsides to mesh routers is reliability and performance.
-Wireless communication is always subject to interference especially if you live in wifi dense area and there are practical limits set by the laws of physics.
-While speeds and reliability are improving, they will always be less performant and reliable than wired connections.
+Wireless communication is always subject to interference especially if you live in WiFi dense area and there are practical limits set by the laws of physics.
+While speeds and reliability are improving, they will always be lower performing and less reliable than wired connections.
 Keep in mind that the more wireless devices you are using simultaneously, the less bandwidth is available to your devices.
 Cost may be considered another downside since some mesh router systems can be as high as $400-500 (affiliate link) which is a lot more than a traditional consumer router (unless you go crazy (affiliate link) and buy one that looks like something you would see in Star Wars).